Every strong executive brand has an online identity that follows these 5 guidelines:

 Commenting on blogs is a powerful, and relatively easy, way to cover all 5 bases.

-To leverage this strategy well, find and regularly comment on blogs with strong “link juice” (meaning sites that have street cred with Google and other search engines because they’re content-rich, have been in existence for a long time, and have a strong following, among other things).
-Your comments will likely land high in search results for “your name” based on the strength of the site.
+To leverage this strategy well, find and regularly comment on blogs that have traction on Google and other search engines because they’re content-rich, have been in existence for a long time, and have a strong following, among other things).

 Google names of industry experts, relevant keyword phrases, names of your target companies, names of key decision makers at your target companies, etc.